Why do dogs have black nails? This has been a perplexing question among dog owners over the years.

 This is a disorder that is triggered by a mineral deficiency of hookworm infection.
 This is the situation that may be solved by regular vet visits for a checkup.

 What possible interventions can one take for dogs with black nails?

-Use the Elizabethan collar which is a recommended collar made of plastic and placed around the neck stopping to stop the dog from licking the medication applied on his paws or nails.
-This collar can also prevent the dog from chewing his nails which can lead to further infection and grievous harm.
+Use the Elizabethan collar, a recommended collar made of plastic and placed around the neck, stopping the dog from licking the medication applied on his paws or nails.
+This collar can also prevent the dog from chewing his nails, leading to further infection and grievous harm.

 FAQ about why do dogs have black nails

 1. Show you be worried if your dog has black nails?

 Many times the black nails start when the skin which is surrounding the nails becomes red.
 This may lead to discomfort and lesions as well as pains will be displayed by the dog.

 This condition could be a disease by the name Leukonychia that alters the color of the dog nails.
 Sometimes the dog’s nails may start to peel and eventually crack but that should not necessarily mean it’s Leukonychia.
 It may be a result of the surroundings or the weather conditions that have affected the dog which is a natural reaction.

 You should be concerned as a caring dog lover about the welfare of your dog.
 When you notice the nail’s discoloration begins to take effect, take your dog to the vet.
 The vet will perform medical examinations that may include blood testing to conclusively know the cause of blackening nails.